 - MS in Industrial Technology, Eastern Michigan University, 2000

 - MS in Manufacturing Engineering, Wayne State University, 1995

-Johnson has over 35 years of experience including industrial, consulting, and academia starting at Michigan Tech in 1981 as an accounting instructor.
+Johnson has over 36 years of experience including industrial, consulting, and academia starting at Michigan Tech in 1981 as an accounting instructor.
 Upon her departure in 1984, she worked for a variety of manufacturing and consulting firms, ultimately owning her own business supplying training and consulting primarily to the automotive industry in quality engineering and supply chain management, business assessment, and project management.
-In 1999, Johnson returned to the School of Business and Economics to teach operations management related courses.
+In 1999, Johnson returned to the School of Business and Economics to teach supply chain, operations and engineering management related courses.